As soon as I put this product on my skin, I had a full-blown panic – and not in a good way.Read more…

 The Ordinary is one of the most well-regarded brands in beauty.
 Its no-fuss, no-nonsense products have redefined our understanding of skincare.
-And the brand has certainly shown that you don't need to spend hundreds of dollars to find high-performance, top-quality skincare.
+And the brand has certainly shown that you don't need to spend hundreds of dollars to find high-performance, top-quality skincare products.
 In fact, most of the products by The Ordinary are priced around just $10.

 Applying this foundation was easy.
 It's not thick, but it's not runny either.
 It's a water-based formula so it glides evenly and smoothly over the skin.
 It's definitely the type of foundation that benefits from a well-moisturised face – I can imagine it being a bit stiff on super dry skin.

 Is it any good?
 It's great, but it needs setting powder.

 How much is it? $12.80 for 30mL

 I tried the coverage foundation multiple times before penning this review and every time it blended easily with no patchiness and zero streaks.
 It's also one of those versatile foundations that can be very easily thinned out if you take the time to blend – but if you just pat it on, it stays full coverage.

 For the purpose of this review, I applied the foundation a few different ways: with primer, without primer, with powder, without powder, with a toner and without a toner.
 But all the images feature the foundation applied without primer, toner or powder unless specified.

 Applying with a Beauty Blender vs a brush